What is a GI MAP Stool Test and How Can It Help?

-The GI MAP Stool Test, otherwise known as the Gastrointestinal Microbial Assay Plus or GI-MAP test, is one of the newest additions to the list of the most sought-after medical tests today.
+The GI MAP Stool Test, otherwise known as the Gastrointestinal Microbial Assay Plus or GI-MAP test, has been the number one stool test for a while now to identify gut health issues.

 The main goal of this test is to use one stool sample when examining your microbiome to identify pathogens, opportunistic bacteria, beneficial bacteria, and key intestinal health markers.

 The assessment mainly focuses on the specific microbes that tend to disturb the normal balance of your microbiome, triggering issues in your gastrointestinal flora and causing digestion problems as well as other chronic health conditions.

-Noteworthy: Not all bacteria are bad, the GI MAP test will assess your levels of beneficial, pathogenic and opportunistic bacteria.
+Noteworthy: Not all bacteria are bad; the GI MAP test from Diagnostic Solutions laboratory will assess your levels of beneficial, pathogenic and opportunistic bacteria.

 Noteworthy: Not all bacteria are bad, the GI-MAP test will assess your levels of beneficial and pathogenic bacteria.